mklarqvist/pil/README.md

 ## Subproject: Pillar

-`Pillar` is the specialized implementation that can consume all of the incumbent interchange formats including: SAM, BAM, CRAM, VCF, BCF, YON, FASTA, FASTQ and have native coding support for sequencing-specific range codecs (CRAM and fqzcomp), PBWT (BGT), genotype-PBWT (YON), and individual-centric WAH-bitmaps (GQT).
+`Pillar` is the specialized implementation that can consume the majority of the incumbent genomics interchange formats including: SAM, BAM, CRAM, VCF, BCF, YON, FASTA, FASTQ, BED, GTF2, GFF3 and have native coding support for sequencing-specific range codecs (CRAM and fqzcomp), PBWT (BGT), genotype-PBWT (YON), and individual-centric WAH-bitmaps (GQT).

 ## Preliminary results